 What’s next …

-In Spanish the equivalent word, campesina (from campiña), carries the feminine gender and is used internationally by the global peasant and food sovereignty movement La Via Campesina.
+In Spanish the equivalent word to peasant, campesina (from campiña), carries the feminine gender and is used internationally by the global peasant and food sovereignty movement La Via Campesina.